Appdynamics/AppD-Cloud-Platform/README.md

 ## Get Started

-To deploy the AppDynamics Cloud Platform, first step is to set-up your local environment by installing the needed open source software.
+To deploy the AppDynamics Cloud Platform, the first step is to set-up your local environment by installing the needed open source software.

 ### Prerequisites